benptr/Web_datamining_WeatherQuality/README.md

 For this project, we have chosen had to study a compilation of 3 different datasets from 3 API about weather, Air Quality and Location in order to realise an Weather Quality application for French cities.
 We have chosen to realise this project in Python Language, as we are more familiar with it.

 <br>
-The project contains a preliminary data selection, data cleaning, data exploration and data exportation in .owl and .csv files.
-All those can be found in the python file [Go to the study](../main/apiAirQulity.py) and the jupyter notebook [Go to the study](../main/Data_creation_csv.ipynb)
+The project contains a preliminary data selection, data cleaning, data exploration and data exportation All those can be found in the python file [Go to the study](../main/apiAirQuality.py) and the jupyter notebook [Go to the study](../main/Data_creation_csv.ipynb)

 The project also includes the SPARQL queries we invented according to our dataset.